apache/jackrabbit-site/src/site/markdown/index.md

 Apache Jackrabbit 2.18.1 is an incremental feature release based on and compatible with earlier stable Jackrabbit 2.x releases.
 See the [downloads](downloads.html#v2.18) page for more details.

-#### May 14th, 2019: Apache Jackrabbit Oak 1.8.13 released
-Jackrabbit Oak 1.8.13 is a patch release that contains fixes and improvements over the previous 1.8.x release.
-See the [downloads](downloads.html#oak1.8) page for more details.

 #### April 15th, 2019: Apache Jackrabbit Oak 1.12.0 released
 Apache Jackrabbit Oak 1.12.0 is an incremental feature release based